AshleyE113/AshleyE113/README.md

 - 👋 Hi, I’m @AshleyE113!
 I'm currently a sophomore at New York University who is studying game design!
-- 👀 I’m interested in stories, meterology, and fighting.
+- 👀 I’m interested in stories, games, TV shows, meterology, and fighting!
 - 💞️ I’m looking to collaborate on any type of game!
 I'm not picky!
 - 📫 Reach me at ase330@nyu.edu !